-But there are plenty of other options out there.
+There are plenty of other options out there.
 Options that don't involve putting you or your contacts at risk, and ones that would offer you something WhatsApp can not.

 Signal is one of the most obvious choices for the more privacy and security conscious.
-The messaging service has endorsements from the likes of Elon Musk and Edward Snowden — with the latter crediting its security conscious approach for him still being alive.
+The messaging service has endorsements from the likes of Elon Musk and Edward Snowden — with the latter crediting its security conscious approach for him still being alive (opens in new tab).

 Not only is Signal completely free, it also supports text messaging and voice, video and group calling.
 Messages can be set to self-destruct, and you can use a Chrome browser plugin if you’d rather send your messages from a desktop machine instead.
 Here's our tutorial on how to use Signal.

 Signal's open-source end-to-end encryption protocol is also used by WhatsApp, so you'll be getting WhatsApp's security without Facebook's involvement.

 The Signal app regularly conducts security audits on its software and manages to combine that security with a user-friendly interface that even your technophobic uncle could manage.

 Signal is owned and operated by a non-profit foundation headed by cryptography expert and self-described anarchist Moxie Marlinspike and WhatsApp co-founder Brian Acton, who famously left Facebook in 2017 after a public dispute over the future of WhatsApp.

 If you’d rather have something similar to WhatsApp and linked to your phone number, Telegram is one option for you.
 That said, experts have pointed out that Telegram's services aren’t that secure, and its end-to-end encryption is not set up by default.
 So that’s worth bearing in mind.

 That said, Telegram still offers the option to share files, set messages to self-destruct, and chat in groups of up to 200,000 users.
 It can also sync messages across all your devices, and costs absolutely nothing to use.